What Vaccines Do Seniors Need?

 Why are older adults at greater risk for vaccine-preventable illness?

-As you get older, your immune system weakens, and it can be more difficult to fight off infections.
+Vaccinations remain essential to good health throughout life and are particularly important for older adults.
+With aging, the immune system weakens, and it can be more difficult to fight off infections.
 You’re more likely to get diseases like the flu, pneumonia, and shingles and to have complications that can lead to long-term illness, hospitalization, and even death.

 If you have a chronic health condition like diabetes or heart disease, getting vaccinated is especially important.
 Vaccines can protect you from severe illness or related complications.